-A total of \$16,155 was expended and/or encumbered to pay for business meals, meeting room rental, audiovisual equipment and other program-related rentals, and participant materials production.
+A total of \$13,015 was expended and/or encumbered to pay for business meals, meeting room rental, audiovisual equipment and other program-related rentals, and participant materials production.
 Although the IMF funds some of the expenses, the courts fund participant lodging for the Core 40 and Institute for Court Management courses.

 - Core 40.
 The Core 40 course is an intensive one-week program for new and experienced trial court staff supervisors and managers.
 It contains valuable and practical information that can be used to improve leadership skills, which results in the overall improvement in staff performance.
 Classes are limited to 28 participants who are selected from applications received online.
 Topics include group development, employment law, and performance management.
-Experienced court personnel serve as the faculty. - Institute for Court Management (ICM) Courses.
+Experienced court personnel serve as the faculty. - Institute for Court Management (ICM) courses.
 ICM courses lead to certification by the National Center for State Courts (NCSC) in many national curriculum areas related to court management.
 The courses provide relevant education for court leaders based on the core competencies identified by the National Association for Court Management-and locally, at a cost to courts and participants significantly lower than that of national programs.
-This program grew out of a multistate consortium formed in 2008 by the California Judicial Council, the ICM, and six other states interested in enhancing the existing ICM certification program and preparing court leaders with the skills and knowledge they need to effectively manage the courts.
+This program grew out of a multistate consortium formed in 2008 by the Judicial Council of California, the ICM, and six other states interested in enhancing the existing ICM certification program and preparing court leaders with the skills and knowledge they need to effectively manage the courts.
 This effort resulted in the ability of CJER to provide education and certification for court managers and supervisors.
 In the past, the courts had to pay ICM to bring these courses to their location or send staff to NCSC headquarters in Williamsburg, Virginia, the cost for which was prohibitive for most courts.
 CJER's ability to offer these courses in California using California faculty has allowed all courts to reap the benefits of this program.

 The initial capital investment has yielded extremely positive results in advancing judicial branch education for court leaders.
-Since June 2009, more than 147 court leaders have achieved either the Certified Court Manager or Certified Court Executive certification from ICM.
-Approximately 2,233 people have participated in the course in total, and of those participants 688 have taken at least one ICM course toward certification.
+Since June 2009, more than 200 court leaders have achieved either the Certified Court Manager or Certified Court Executive certification from ICM.
+During that time, 762 different individuals completed at least one ICM course toward certification, and those taking more than one course contributed to an aggregate total of 2,510 course participants.